Dante1908/Doktor/README.md

-# Gemini-Chat
+# Doktor
 ## Overview
-GeminiChat: An AI ChatBot Developed by Gemini SDK Using Jetpack Compose
+Doktor: An AI ChatBot Developed by Gemini SDK Using Jetpack Compose
 > Technologies:

 - Kotlin